 1. United States: Might Be Deductible, Special Tax-Favored Accounts Available

-Gastric bypass surgery is tax deductible, which can have a big impact on the total cost of surgery.
+Gastric bypass surgery is tax deductible, which can major implications in lowering the overall costs of your surgery.

-Money in special savings accounts (or even your IRA) may also be a way to pay for part of surgery tax-free:
+Cash held in certain types of savings accounts (including your IRA) can be a way to pay for a portion of your gastric bypass tax-free:

 Health Savings Account (HSA)

 You can open an HSA alongside a “qualified high deductible” health plan.
-Tax-free HSA money can be used pay for qualified medical expenses.
-No other account receives better tax treatment.
-You can even transfer IRA money into an HSA.
-See the IRS’s Site for more info.
+You can use money from the HSA to cover certain medical expenses.
+An HSA receives the best tax treatment possible.
+It’s even possible to transfer money from your IRA money to your HSA.
+Visit the IRS’s Site for additional information.

 Archer Medical Savings Account (Archer MSA)